top of page

 The Arrival of George K. Knight

 George Knorr Knight (1818-1903) was born on November 6 in Philadelphia to Dr. Alexander and Mary Knight.
 At the age of 8, he was left as an orphan.
-He decided to follow his father's footsteps by becoming a doctor, but he decided to pursue his career in business by entering a business house in New York City.
-Unfortunately his health began to fall, and decided to stop pursuing his career.
+He first chose to follow his father's footsteps by becoming a doctor, but then decided to pursue a career in business by joining a business house in New York City.
+Unfortunately his health began to fall, and he decided to choose another career.

 After his marriage to Sarah A. Arthur in 1846, he began to pursue farming, and purchased a tract of land in Germantown on Washington Lane.
 But in 1856, he found more opportunities when the North Pennsylvania Railroad was built, and purchased 45-50 acres of land in Ambler.
 In 1863, George purchased a lumber yard, general store, and coal business with 10 acres of land from Joseph L. Wilson.
 George remained as an agriculturalist throughout his life.